Color Harmony™ Calendar Today's Schedule

 - Display the calendar set including weather signs and Today/Tomorrow/Yesterday signs as shown.
 Be sure to mark the calendar with holidays, birthdays, and field trips too.
 Label an area “Today’s Schedule” and divide into Morning and Afternoon.

-Write activity/subject names plus special events for the month on name plates.
+Write activity/subject names plus special events for the month on pieces of Sentence Strips.
 Create clocks showing each start time on circle accents.
 Set all pieces aside.

 Before students arrive each day, clear the previous day’s schedule.
 Display times for each activity, leaving an open space to the right for students to post the activity name.
 Add clock accents with start times to the display.